Lobesitdoll/mdncomp/README.md

 1: https://bugs.webkit.org/show_bug.cgi?id=71270
 ```

-or by using the absolute feature path:
+or using the absolute feature path (case-insensitive, see option `-c`):

     $ mdncomp api.HTMLCanvasElement.toBlob
+    $ mdncomp api.htmlcanvaselement.toblob

-or an regular expression:
+or as an regular expression:

-    $ mdncomp /.*html.*toblob$/
+    $ mdncomp /.*html.*toblob/

 or as an fuzzy expression:

     $ mdncomp -z ahcb.

+From version 2 you can run without the `--fuzzy` option: if a result is not found
+using the regular search method, a fuzzy search with the same expression (unless
+the term contains astrix or starts with forward-slash) using the fuzzy method.

-**Show data in a compact shorthand format using option `-s, --shorthand`:**
+<h3>Show data in a compact shorthand format using option `-s, --shorthand`:</h3>

     $ mdncomp html*toblob -s